SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

 Finally, using a for loop we insert all the values into the array.

-We can read an array of integers using `java.util.Arrays;`, which is a `class` in Java that allows you to create and manipulate arrays.
+We can read an array of integers using `java.util.Arrays;` which is a `class` in Java that allows you to create and manipulate arrays.

 We're going to learn about **classes** later in this course, but if you're curious feel free to google it.

 ## A Shorter Way to Read Arrays

-We can read an array of integers using `java.util.Arrays;`, which is a `class` in Java that allows you to create and manipulate arrays.

-We're going to learn about **classes** later in this course, but if you're curious feel free to google it.

 Here is a much shorter way to read an input and create an array from it.